Expert Advice/Planning 101/Wedding Budget Diaries/ArrowWedding Budget Diaries

 Money was tight for sure but we still had a beautiful wedding and I am lucky I had friends and family to help me out with several things like officiant, hair, makeup, desserts and wedding cake, and venue.
 Everyone really came together for us and provided services as a wedding gift.

-*Zola’s helping couples share those diverse stories with those eager to learn more about what it really takes to plan a wedding.
-If you’re interested in sharing your Wedding Budget Diary, visit here.
+Zola’s helping couples share those diverse stories with those eager to learn more about what it really takes to plan a wedding.
+If you’re interested, in share your Wedding Budget Diary with us today.

 Simplify Your Wedding Planning at Zola